 - Keep a close eye on your credit card and bank transactions.
 Many breaches start small, and hackers can siphon funds over time hoping you won’t notice.
 And while each bank has their own set of rules to follow when it comes to reporting breaches, you’ll want to report any suspicious activity right away.
 If you wait too long, you could be on the hook for the full amount that was stolen from your account with little sympathy from your bank.

 - Change your passwords regularly, and use caution when giving out your personal information.
 Because it can be difficult to remember all the passwords we use daily, it’s tempting to re-use the same password over and over.
 This makes you significantly more vulnerable to the risk that a security compromise in one of your accounts could lead to exposure across all your online credentials.
 Having a unique password for each of your financial services accounts protects you from this type of risk.
-At larger institutions like Charles Schwab, your passwords are stored in very secure ways.
+At larger institutions like TD Ameritrade and Charles Schwab, your passwords are stored in very secure ways.
 However, they may not be stored in the same ways, or as securely, at an online retailer, a government website, or within a social media database.

 Banking by telephone, internet, and now your mobile phone saves us a lot of time, but it has also opened up more opportunities for fraudsters.
 Make sure you never give out your full PIN, account numbers, Social Security number, or banking passwords, and never click on unsolicited, unexpected, or suspicious-looking links sent to you by email or text.
 They could download malware capable of spying on your phone or personal computer activity.